Office Hours: During the school year: Monday-Friday 9 AM to 9 PM Summer: Monday-Friday 9 AM to 5 PM

 American University is a United Methodist-affiliated institution and offers partial tuition remission scholarships to children of United Methodist clergy.
 Additionally, financial assistance is available through scholarships, loans and grants administered by the Office of the United Methodist Chaplain in the Kay Spiritual Life Center.

-To learn more about other academic scholarships offered through the College of Arts & Sciences for students interested in pursuing the ministry or other church vocation, please click below for:
+To learn more about other academic scholarships offered through the College of Arts and Sciences for students interested in pursuing the ministry or other church vocation, please click below for:

 There are a number of scholarships available for United Methodist (UM) students.
 Because American University (AU) is a United Methodist affiliated university, there are additional scholarships available to UM students attending UM affiliated schools.